Fall 2015 Application Instructions

 Please read the following instructions before you begin the application process.
 It is important that you fully understand your options so you can make the best choices for your needs and correctly communicate your housing preferences to avoid delays.

 You may have older friends, siblings or other relatives who have lived in a U-M residence hall.
-While their experiences are valuable, our policies and procedures have changed over the years and their advice may no longer apply.
+Their experiences are valuable, but keep in mind our policies and procedures have changed over the years and their advice may no longer apply.
 Please refer to this website and the Housing Information Office for up-to-date information.

 Residents and guests in any part of a University Housing facility are expected to comply with federal and local regulations regarding the use of alcohol and other drugs.